rgpass/i_didnt_know_javascript/03_this_and_object_prototypes.md

 In ES5, you can alter the getter and setter of an object's property.
 In future JS versions, it will be possible to change object-level getters/setters.

 Getters call a hidden function to retrieve a value.
-Setters call a hidden function set a value.
+Setters call a hidden function to set a value.
 These are called accessor descriptors.

 Accessor descriptors ignore the `value` and `writable` descriptors. `configurable` and `enumerable` are still used.